 MALI: SBA Mali Centre, Bamako

-This centre, located in Bamako, welcomes, together with two coaches and the manager Mandjou Diarra, about 90 children for rugby training, every Saturday and Sunday.
-From July 2021, 25 rugby-playing girls aged from 8 to 13 years old attend after-school tutoring sessions every Wednesday, Thursday and Sunday from 4 to 6pm.
-And since August health checks and discussions about health issues are available thanks to the presence of a nurse who is present every Saturday at the centre from 2:00 to 4:00pm.
+This centre, located in Bamako, welcomes, together with two coaches and the manager Mandjou Diarra, about 90 children aged from 4 to 14 years old for rugby training, every Saturday (from 4 to 6 pm) and Sunday (from 8:30 to 10:30am).
+From July 2021, 25 rugby-playing girls aged from 6 to 14 years old attend after-school tutoring sessions every Wednesday, Thursday and Sunday from 4 to 6pm.
+And since August health checks and discussions about health issues are available for our girls thanks to the presence of a nurse who is present every Saturday at the centre from 2:30 to 4:00pm.

 Organisation of the centre:

 - Opening of the centre: Wednesdays, Thursdays, Saturdays and Sundays.

 - On-site activities: rugby, after-school tutoring and health